zjzshyq/py_sql_final_proj/README.md

-Yiqing Hu and Ting Wei's Final Project for the course of Python in DSBA UW
+Yiqing Hu and Ting Wei's Final Project for the course of Python in DSBA, UW